smanne/video-templates/README.md

 To create a new template:
 1. Create a new directory under `templates/`
 2. Create a `src` directory for your template's source code
-3. Add new scripts to package.json if needed
+3. Add your template-specific components and configuration
-4. Update the main source code to use the new template components
+4. Update the scripts in `package.json` to include your template

 ## License